CP1404/Practicals/prac_04/README.md

 practical, commit it.
 Push once or twice per practical - and definitely when you finish and/or it's time to leave.
 We will remind you every now and then, but from now on, it should just be how you normally work.
-When you\'re about to make a change, like refactoring, commit first so you can track the differences and you can go back to a previous version if you need to.
+When you're about to make a change, like refactoring, commit first so you can track the differences and you can go back to a previous version if you need to.